team-rocket-we-are-blasting-of-again/System-Integration-Assignment-2/README.md

 - Pub/Sub

   We use rabbit as our Message Broker.
-This allows us to emit events of specific things that happen during our camunda process.
+This allows us to emit events of specific events that happen during our camunda process.

 ## Business Rules